RadekGod/internship-project-base/README.md

 # internship-project-base

-to access rest api use the following JSON template and feel free to change input:
+To access rest api use the following JSON template and feel free to change input:

 {